 Canada’s commitment shifted from large, ongoing deployments to smaller, often reactive contributions.
 Although Canada’s presence in the Balkans demonstrated a willingness to support NATO operations, this engagement came with notable limitations in capacity.
 The shrinking budget left Canada ill-prepared to maintain the same scale of deployment it had during the Cold War, eroding its ability to respond flexibly and robustly to crises within NATO’s operating areas.

 In Afghanistan, Canada’s contributions were meaningful but came at the expense of sustaining other capabilities.
 Canadian forces in Kandahar, tasked with one of NATO’s most challenging counterinsurgency missions, showcased the professionalism and bravery of the Canadian Armed Forces.
-Yet, despite the commitment shown by its troops, Canada’s shrinking defense resources meant this was one of its last significant deployments, and it came with real costs to Canadian force structure and readiness.
+Yet, despite the commitment shown by its troops, Canada’s shrinking defense resources meant that this was one of its last significant deployments, and it came with real costs to Canadian force structure and readiness.
 The concentration of forces in one theater, combined with limited procurement and a lack of sustained investment, left the Canadian military stretched thin.

 Canada’s government, following the end of the Afghanistan mission, displayed a pattern of rhetorical commitment to NATO that was seldom matched by substantive investments in defense.
-The assumption that Canada could continue playing a supporting role without bolstering its force structure, modernizing equipment, or adapting to NATO’s evolving needs reflected a misalignment between Canadian foreign policy rhetoric and its actual defense posture.
+The assumption that Canada could continue to play a supporting role without bolstering its force structure, modernizing equipment, or adapting to NATO’s evolving needs reflected a misalignment between Canadian foreign policy rhetoric and its actual defense posture.

 Under Prime Minister Justin Trudeau, Canada’s NATO obligations have come under scrutiny and criticism, not least from allies who increasingly view Canada as an ally unwilling to meet its responsibilities.
 While Trudeau has often emphasized Canada’s dedication to NATO and the principles of collective security, the Canadian government’s approach to defense spending and military procurement tells a different story.
 Trudeau’s government has consistently fallen short of NATO’s defense spending target of 2 percent of GDP, with Canada hovering closer to 1.3 percent.